it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Submission_Review_Process.md

 ## Outputs

-* A decision about which RABET-V activities are necessary to perform based on the submission type and change list
+* Submission review response returned to provider indicating submission type, change list, and which RABET-V activities should be performed for this submission
+* Submission review checklist indicating submission type, change list, and which RABET-V activities should be performed for this submission

 ## Workflow